 Find a dealer that will work with you

 For the most part, if you’re getting financed then you are working with a dealer.
-Dealers, Locklear Cars, generally have access to a variety of lenders who all have differing standards of what they will accept and what rates they will charge.
+Dealers, like, Mr. Ed at Earnhardt Auto Centers, generally have access to a variety of lenders who all have differing standards of what they will accept and what rates they will charge.
 In this instance having a substantial down payment (10-20%) would be a good idea to lower your overall costs.
-If need be there are dealerships that specialize on bad credit financing but beware high interest rates.
+If need be there are dealerships that specialize in bad credit financing but beware high-interest rates.

 There are times when even with a low credit score you can get an approval for a loan from a local bank or credit union.
 They will generally give you a letter of intent, and with this letter in hand, the dealer knows that you have funds available.
 They will work with you a little easier, and may even knock down the sticker price in order to meet your budget.